PeterMackintosh83/squashed/README.md

 # Squashed

-<p>Squashed is a website for an Aberdeen City based squash club, with a further catchment area of the surrounding Aberdeenshire region.</p>
+Squashed is a website for an Aberdeen City based squash club, with a further catchment area of the surrounding Aberdeenshire region.
-<p>Squashed is aimed at squash players of all abilities and experience with the only stipulation being that they are above the age of 6 years old.</p>
+The aim of the site is to bring together squash players of all abilities and experience - the only stipulation being that any members are above the age of 6 years old.
-<p>Squashed squash club plays out of the Aberdeen Sports Village (ASV) Sports Center.
-ASV houses 4 commonwealth standard squash courts and a viewing gallery for spectators.</p>
+Squashed squash club plays out of the Aberdeen Sports Village (ASV) Sports Center.
+ASV is an elite level sports complex which houses 4 commonwealth standard squash courts and a viewing gallery for spectators.
-<p>Squashed intends to bring fellow squash enthusiasts together, promoting healthy competition, an active lifestyle and helping showcase the many enticing aspects of the sport.</p>
+Squashed intends to promote the many enticing aspects of the sport.
+In doing so it will encourage healthy competition, mental wellbeing and an active lifestyle.

 ![Responsive Mock-up](assets/images/am-i-responsive-image.JPG)